Botspot/wor-flasher/README.md

 - `CAN_INSTALL_ON_SAME_DRIVE`: Set this variable to "`1`" if the device is larger than 25GB and you wish to install Windows on itself.
 Otherwise, set it to "`0`".
 - `CONFIG_TXT`: Set this variable to customize the `/boot/config.txt` of the resulting drive.
 This is commonly used for overclocking or to change HDMI settings.
 [This is the default value.](https://github.com/pftf/RPi4/blob/master/config.txt)
 - `RUN_MODE`: Set this to "`gui`" if you want `install-wor.sh` to display graphical error messages.
+- `DRY_RUN`: Set this variable to "`1`" to proceed through the setup as normal, but to exit after downloading everything.
+This prevents the device from being flashed.

 ### Functions
 The `install-wor.sh` script is designed to be used within other, larger bash scripts.
 For improved integration, `install-wor.sh` is equipped with a variety of useful functions that frontend scripts like `install-wor-gui.sh` can use.